-The active ingredient in ondansetron orally disintegrating tablets, USP is ondansetron base, the racemic form of ondansetron and a selective blocking agent of the serotonin 5-HT $3$ receptor type.
-Chemically it is (\pm) 1, 2, 3, 9-tetrahydro-9-methyl-3-[(2-methyl-1H-imidazol-1-yl)methyl]-4H-carbazol-4-one.
+The active ingredient in ondansetron tablets, USP is ondansetron hydrochloride as the dihydrate, the racemic form of ondansetron and a selective blocking agent of the serotonin 5-HT_3 receptor type.
+Chemically it is (\pm) 1, 2, 3, 9-tetrahydro-9-methyl-3-[(2-methyl-1H-imidazol-1-yl)methyl]-4H-carbazol-4-one, monohydrochloride, dihydrate.
 It has the following structural formula:

-The molecular formula is $C{18}H{19}N_3O$ representing a molecular weight of 293.4 g/mol.
-Ondansetron is a white to off-white powder.
+The molecular formula is $C{18}H{19}N_3O \cdot HCl \cdot 2H_2O$, representing a molecular weight of 365.9 g/mol.

+Ondansetron hydrochloride USP (dihydrate) is a white to off-white powder that is soluble in water and normal saline.